rust-lang/book/second-edition/nostarch/chapter10.md

 ### Trait Bounds

-Now that you've learned how to define traits and implement those traits on types, we can cover how to use traits with generic type parameters.
+Now that you’ve learned how to define traits and implement those traits on types, we can cover how to use traits with generic type parameters.
 We can use *trait bounds* to constrain generic types to ensure the type will be limited to those that implement a particular trait and behavior.